Robert Atherton Edwin

-Robert Atherton Edwin, (16 August 1839 – 15 July 1911) was a meteorologist and weather forecaster, who after a career in the Royal Navy was instrumental in the establishment of the New Zealand Meteorological Office, becoming its first director in 1900; remaining in post until 1907.
-He was also an accomplished artist, specializing in Marine art.
+Robert Atherton Edwin (16 August 1839 – 15 July 1911) was a meteorologist and weather forecaster, who after a career in the Royal Navy was instrumental in the establishment of the New Zealand Meteorological Office, becoming its first director in 1900 and remaining in post until 1907.
+He was also an accomplished artist, specializing in marine art.

 Early life

 Edwin was born in Camden Town, London, the son of Felix Edwin, a senior commander in the Royal Navy, and his wife, Marianne Atherton of Walton Hall, Liverpool.
 His father had toured Southern France with his future brother–in– law, a Royal Navy Officer, Lt Bertram Mitford Atherton after the Napoleonic Wars.
 His maternal cousins were the Mitford family.
 His parents had married in Belgium.

 He attended Wimborne Minster Grammar School in Dorset, as did his younger brother, Edward Edwin, who also followed the family tradition by joining the Royal Navy.
 His brother's journal describes life aboard during the outbreak of Yellow Fever during 1873–74.
 His brother later became the Royal Navy Paymaster Jamaica.